 Throughout the world, the Higher Educational Institutions function in a dynamic environment and the Indian higher education system is no exception to this.
 As significant changes happen from time to time, there are new challenges and demands that seek innovation.
 The ever expanding higher education, impact of technology on educational delivery, increasing private participation and the impact of globalization (including liberal cross-border and trans-border educational imperatives) have necessitated marked changes in the Indian higher education scenario.
 While formulating its Core Values for Accreditation framework, NAAC is in cognizance of the swift changes and consequent metamorphosis in values pertaining to the Indian Higher Education.

-· The society look for reliable information on quality education offered.
+- Society looks for reliable information on the quality education offered.

-· Employers look for reliable information on the quality of education offered to the prospective recruits.
+- Employers look for reliable information on the quality of education offered to prospective recruits.

 Institutions are graded for each Key Aspect under four categories, viz.
 A, B, C and D, denoting Very good, Good, Satisfactory and Unsatisfactory levels respectively.
 The summated score for all the Key Aspects under a Criterion is then calculated with the appropriate weightage applied to it and the GPA is worked out for the Criterion.
 The Cumulative GPA (CGPA), which gives the final Assessment Outcome, is then calculated from the seven GPAs pertaining to the seven criteria, after applying the prescribed weightage to each Criterion.

 - Letter grades converted to Numerical Grade Points. (overall score in Cumulative Grade Point Average)